Advertiser Disclosure

 Types Of Alternative Payment Methods

-In general, there are five types of alternative payment methods:
+In general, there are five types of alternative payment methods.

 The five types of alternative payment methods encompass a range of popular alternative payment method options.
 For example, Apple Pay and Google Pay fall under the digital wallet category, while ACH and eCheck payments fall under the bank transfer category.

-Here’s a breakdown of the five types of alternative payment methods:
+Here’s a breakdown of the five types:

 Digital Wallets